Art Deco vs. Art Nouveau: What Is the Difference?

 Classic doesn’t mean boring.
 It means your shower looks just as good five years from now as it does today, and it pairs easily with evolving decor.

 - Neutral Handmade-Look Tiles for Warmth: A true timeless shower often relies on soft neutrals: warm white, ivory, sand, misty gray, and muted stone tones.
-Handmade-look surfaces add subtle variation and depth, which prevents an all-neutral shower from feeling flat.
-If you love texture, consider a glossy finish on the walls and a matte finish on supporting elements (like shelves or trims) for contrast.
+Handmade-look surfaces add subtle variation and depth.

-- Simple Borders that Frame Niches and Corners: A shower niche is practical, but it can also be a design detail.
-A narrow border, either a pencil trim, a thin patterned strip, or a tonal accent, helps define the niche so it looks intentional.
-This is one of the easiest ideas for shower upgrades that feels custom without increasing complexity.
+- Simple Borders that Frame Niches and Corners: A narrow border, either a pencil trim, a thin patterned strip, or a tonal accent, helps define the niche so it looks intentional.

 Design Tip: Keep the main wall tile calm, then add detail in small, controlled doses, like a niche back panel or a border line that runs through the shower at eye level.